Chirumi/restaurant-page/README.md

 # restaurant-page

-PROBLEM =
-1) Image not loading on gh-pages, even though rule added under module in webpack config file to import images from src to dist.
-Possible solution is move the whole image folder to dist manually.
-Refer to other code submissions on restaurant page project TheOdinProject

 NOTES =
 1) To change from home to menu content tabs, I erased the childNodes of the container and then appended the menu import to that container (of which the imported menu function contains a return statement for the contents of the menu)